 Early History of the Hodnott family

-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Hodnott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hodnott research.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Hodnott History in all our PDF Extended History products and printed products wherever possible.

 Hodnott Spelling Variations